Visual studio code

 First make sure that the CMake Tools extension selected the correct

-CMakePreset.json file and displays the CMake Tools extension icon in the
+finds the CMakePreset.json file and displays the CMake Tools extension

 .. figure:: figure/CMake_tools-icon.png